 Discover Why More People Prefer Shopify Over BigCommerce

-So, if you are wondering why more entrepreneurs are choosing Shopify over BigCommerce, or if you are facing a dilemma of BigCommerce vs. Shopify for setting up your own online store, then you can read on to find out everything you need to know about Shopify and BigCommerce main features, their advantages and disadvantages, and most importantly – how they compare to one another, and which one is better.
+So, if you are wondering why more entrepreneurs are choosing Shopify over BigCommerce, or if you are facing a dilemma of BigCommerce vs. Shopify for setting up your online store, then you can read on to find out everything you need to know about Shopify and BigCommerce main features, their advantages and disadvantages, and most importantly – how they compare to one another, and which one is better.

 Our head-to-head Shopify BigCommerce comparison is based on in-depth research and testing of each of these excellent ecommerce solutions.
-We have carefully tested and reviewed all of the essential features which make an ecommerce platform great, including – the ease of use, the fast setup, the available ecommerce tools and features, the design and customizability, the customer support, payment methods, and transaction fees, price and more.
+We have carefully tested and reviewed all of the essential features which make an ecommerce platform great, including – the ease of use, the fast setup, the available ecommerce tools and features, the design and customizability, customer support, payment methods, and transaction fees, price and more.

 - Shopify vs BigCommerce: Head-to-Head